Table of contents

 • For refinances, the appraised value sets the LTV.

-• Vacancy at refinance can reduce max LTV by 5% if one or more units are unoccupied.
+• Vacancy at time of refinance can reduce max LTV by 5%.

-LTV is one of the strongest levers you control as an investor—bringing a larger down payment or refinancing with more equity can lower your risk profile, improve your interest rate, and strengthen your loan application.
+Key takeaway: LTV is one of the strongest levers you control as an investor.
+Bringing a larger down payment or refinancing with more equity can lower your risk profile, improve your interest rate, and strengthen your loan application.

 Prepayment Penalties

-A prepayment penalty is a fee charged by lenders if you pay off your DSCR loan earlier than a specified period—by selling the property, refinancing, or making large principal payments before the penalty expires.
+A prepayment penalty is a fee charged by lenders if you pay off your DSCR loan earlier than the specified amortization schedule by selling the property, refinancing, or making accelerated principal payments before the penalty period expires.
 These penalties are standard in DSCR loans and can significantly affect your investment strategy.

 Why Do Lenders Charge Prepayment Penalties?

 Private lenders use prepayment penalties to protect their expected returns.
-Without them, a borrower could refinance or sell shortly after closing, cutting off the interest payments lenders rely on.
-In exchange for lower interest rates, borrowers agree to keep the loan active for a minimum period.
+Without them, a borrower could refinance or sell shortly after closing.
+In exchange for lower interest rates, borrowers agree to keep the loan active for a minimum period or pay a penalty.

 Common Prepayment Penalty Structures